relf/egobox/joss/paper.md

 ![Architecture of the library](egobox_architecture.png)

-Finally thanks to the `PyO3` project, the Rust language is well-suited to create Python extensions which benefits from Rust strenghts while being integrated in the Python ecosystem.
+Finally thanks to the `PyO3` project, the Rust language is well-suited to create Python extensions which benefits from Rust strengths while being integrated in the Python ecosystem.

 In order to increase the dissemination among the scientific community and demonstrate